Six jobs so innovative, you'll have to invent them.

 The world is changing fast.
 Really fast.

-Some experts theorize that the world is advancing exponentially.
+Some experts theorize that our global society is advancing exponentially.
 Major technological leaps used to take centuries.
 Now they take months.

-One astounding consequence of this: By 2030, 85% of jobs will be ones that don't exist yet.
+One astounding consequence of this: By 2030, 85 percent of jobs will be ones that don't exist today.

 That sounds crackers, but the evidence is all around us.
 A mere decade-and-a-half ago, hardly anyone had a cell phone, and social media wasn't a thing.
 Now, anyone who doesn't have a (stunningly powerful!) smartphone is basically a hermit, and there are entire industries built around social networking.
 In my day-to-day job, I get paid to promote Tweets for maximum SEO and impressions... which is a statement that would have been gibberish not too long ago.
 But here we are, and Tweets are lucrative.
 What kind of person could have predicted that?